2008 Pacific typhoon season: Tropical Depression 14W (Lawin)

 On August 24, a tropical disturbance formed to the east of Luzon in the Philippines.
-Early the next day PAGASA designated it as Tropical Depression Lawin.
-However, the JMA did not designate it as a Minor Tropical depression until early on August 26, with the JTWC issuing a Tropical Cyclone Formation Alert at the same time.
+Early the next day, PAGASA designated it as Tropical Depression Lawin.
+However, the JMA did not designate it as a minor tropical depression until early on August 26, with the JTWC issuing a Tropical Cyclone Formation Alert at the same time.
 PAGASA then hoisted Public storm Signal number 1 for parts of Luzon which meant that wind speeds of 30–60 km/h were expected within 36 hours in the warning areas.
-Later that day both the JMA and the JTWC, started to issue full advisories on the tropical depression, with the JTWC designating it as Tropical Depression 14W.
-Early the next day the JTWC upgraded the tropical depression to a tropical storm, Although neither the JMA nor PAGASA upgraded the depression to a tropical storm at this time (or at any time during Lawin's existence), the JTWC then weakened the cyclone back into a tropical depression within their next advisory.
+Later that day, both the JMA and the JTWC started to issue full advisories on the tropical depression, with the JTWC designating it as Tropical Depression 14W.
+Early the next day, the JTWC upgraded the tropical depression to a tropical storm, but neither the JMA nor PAGASA upgraded the depression to a tropical storm at this time (or at any time during Lawin's existence).
+The JTWC then weakened the cyclone back into a tropical depression within their next advisory.
 The JMA then terminated issuing full advisories later that day as it was no longer expected to develop into a tropical storm.
-On August 28 the JTWC issued its final advisory on the Tropical depression followed by the JMA and PAGASA later that day.
+On August 28, the JTWC issued its final advisory on the Tropical depression followed by the JMA and PAGASA later that day.
 There were no reported casualties from Tropical Depression 14W (Lawin).